-If you have suggestions, feedback or concerns about your experiences as a student at WITT, please contact Leroy Dockery (he/him), the Student Voice Co-ordinator for the Student Success Team.
+If you have suggestions, feedback or concerns about your experiences as a student at WITT, please contact the Student Voice Team.

-Leroy provides advocacy on behalf of learners and is responsible for promoting a culture at WITT that is inclusive and values the learner voice.
-You can contact Leroy at L.Dockery@witt.ac.nz
+Student Voice provide advocacy on behalf of learners and are responsible for promoting a culture at WITT that is inclusive and values the learner voice.
+Send us an email here firstname.lastname@example.org

 Student Leaders act as a liaison between the institute and the student body.
 By listening to the student voice, we are able to improve your experiences at WITT.